kodemore/chocs/README.md

     ...
 ```

-The above example will assign hello function to `GET /hello` request.
+The above example will assign the hello function to handle a `GET /hello` request.

-Available methods are:
+Available methods:
 - `delete`
 - `get`
 - `head`